-SaudiThe incumbent, STC, and its main rival, Mobily, are both deploying fibre aggressivelyArabiawith 40% coverage deployed in less than 5 years.
+SaudiUntil recently the incumbent, STC, and its main rival, Mobily, were both deployingArabiafibre aggressively with 40% coverage deployed in less than 5 years.
 This seems to have been driven primarily by commercial rivalry.
+Deployment slowed in 2016 due to low oil price and, presumably, completion of the most attractive areas.